top of page

 When Dashboards Multiply, Trust Declines

+One of the first warning signs appears when different dashboards tell different stories.
+Marketing sees one number.
+Sales sees another.
+Finance sees something else entirely.
 Instead of alignment, dashboards create competing narratives.
 Meetings turn into debates about which dashboard is “right” instead of discussions about what to do next.
+Clarity disappears—not because data is missing, but because it’s fragmented.

 Dashboards Show Symptoms, Not Structure

 Dashboards are outputs.
 They reflect the health of the system underneath.
+When the underlying data is:

 • Inconsistently defined